linagora/twake-calendar-side-service/docs/apis/webadmin.md

  - 201 if created.
 Location includes the URL allowing to read resource details
  - 400 if invalid: the creator/domain/administrator do not exceed or extra fields / invalid JSON

+A resource witout administrator is not subject to the validation flow: any event request with this resource is automatically accepted.

 ### Updating a resource

 ```